Dkairu/newrelic-on-host-integrations-windows/snmp/README.md

 This is a windows exectuable file for the New Relic SNMP integration which only has a linux binary see below link for more info. https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/snmp-monitoring-integration

-To install copy nri-snmp.exe to below directory(If there is no folder called create one)
+To install copy nri-snmp.exe to below directory(If there is no folder called \bin, create one)

 `C:\Program Files\New Relic\newrelic-infra\newrelic-integrations\bin`